pkuehne/peterkuehne.com/content/posts/let-it-go.md

 As Monty Python said: "And now for something completely different."
 While I was browsing the internet forums and blogs, I came across a post by someone trying to get his young daughter into wargaming.
 To do that he painted up some of her favourite characters to use in a modified skirmish game.
 I liked the idea and wanted to see if I could replicate his results.

 So I went out searching for miniatures that could stand in for my daughter's favourite Disney heroine: Elsa from the film Frozen.
-I found another post on [TMP] of someone doing something very simmilar.
+I found another post on [TMP] of someone doing something very similar.
 They had found a couple of miniatures that could easily represent Elsa and her sister Anna.
 They were sold by [Hasslefree Miniatures][hasslefree] albeit as [Raisa] and [Cara].
 They are very, very good approximations with very minor differences, mainly in the face.
 Raisa also shows slightly more leg than Elsa, but hey.

 Painting them was very interesting.
 I used a lot of reference pictures off the internet and tried to mix my paints as close as possible to what was inthe pictures.
 I still had to take some creative license, but all the key elements are there.
 From Elsa's paler skin colour to the light streak in Anna's hair.